-- Our Council has one of the highest youth retention rates in the nation (92.95%). - 23,045 total youth are being served in the Grand Teton Council. - 22,950 traditional youth members are registered, in 1,919 Cub, Boy, Varsity and Venture Units. - 13,000 adults registered & volunteered in the Scouting program (not including merit badge counselors which add another 3,000+ volunteers). - 210 Learning for Life Participants registered. - Chartered 1,936 total units
+- Our Council has one of the highest youth retention rates in the nation (92.95%). - 21,509 total youth are being served in the Grand Teton Council.
+This number represents 50% of all available youth in the Council boundaries. - More than 9,000 adults registered & volunteered in the Scouting program (not including merit badge counselors which adds another 3,000+ volunteers). - 144 Learning for Life Participants registered. - Chartered 1,036 total units